 Charnze Nicoll-Klokstad: Utility-back CNK returned to New Zealand after a stint in Melbourne’s system and scored seven tries in seven rookie-season appearances during the Warriors’ woeful 2017 campaign.
 But the top-grade opportunities dried up the following season and the Cook Islands international linked with Canberra late in the 2019 pre-season.
 Nicoll-Klokstad has been widely lauded as the NRL’s buy of the season, playing every game to date as the Raiders have surged into the top four and looming as a Dally M Medal dark horse.

 THEY COACHED BOTH CLUBS

 Matthew Elliott: Former St George forward and successful Bradford coach Elliott succeeded Mal Meninga at the helm of the Raiders in 2002 and steered the club to four finals series in five years, although he did not win a post-season match.
 A largely disappointing five-season stint at Penrith ended prematurely in 2011, but he was the surprise choice as the Warriors’ new mentor in 2013.
-A unique and likable character, Elliott’s charges finished 11th in his first season in Auckland but he stepped down five rounds into 2014 following a rocky start to the year.
+A unique and likable character, Elliott’s charges finished 11th in his first season in Auckland but he stepped down before he was pushed five rounds into 2014 following a rocky start to the year.